Canon SL1 vs YI M1

 It is notable that the SL1 has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the SL1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the M1 have been discontinued, but can regularly be found used on ebay.
+The SL1 was replaced by the Canon SL2, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SL1 or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.